novix-sa/Pyplan/docs/index.md

 Pyplan is an assisted **Graphical Integrated Development Environment** designed for easy creation and sharing of **Data Analytics Apps** based on **Python** programming language.

 ## **Code Organization**
-The app code is structured through a hierarchical Influence Diagram of nodes -a Workflow- that helps understand the calculation logic.
+The app code is structured through a hierarchical influence diagram of nodes -a Workflow- that helps understand the calculation logic.
 Nodes are added by a drag and drop user interface and Python code is written inside their Code attribute.
 ![Node Code](http://img.pyplan.org/index_node_code.png)